 This peer-reviewed journal emphasizes original research articles, critical reviews of the literature, reports of innovative programs for LGBT mental health care training and delivery, and case reports that advance our understanding of LGBT mental health.

 The Journal is provided free-of-charge to AGLP members.

-Mary Barber, MD and Alan Schwartz, MD, Co-Editors
+Philip Bialer, MD and Chris McIntosh, MD, Co-Editors

 The Journal of Gay and Lesbian Mental Health (JGLMH) is a quarterly, peer-reviewed journal indexed by PsychInfo.
-JGLMH is the official journal of the Association of Gay and Lesbian Psychiatrists (AGLP, www.aglp.org).
+JGLMH is the official journal of AGLP (www.aglp.org).

 We are seeking outstanding resident papers on LGBT mental health; these can be original research papers, case series and detailed case reports, or review articles.
-The award includes $500, publication in JGLMH, and assistance with travel to the AGLP annual meeting (held concurrently with the APA, this year in San Francisco) to present the resident’s work.
-The deadline to be considered for a 2013 award is March31, 2013.
+The award includes $500, publication in JGLMH, and assistance with travel to the AGLP annual meeting (held concurrently with the APA) in May to present the resident’s work.
+The deadline to be considered for a 2017 award is March 15, 2017.
 Co-authored papers are eligible as well, but the resident must be the first author.

 Entries can be submitted to firstname.lastname@example.org.